VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Proposed methods

+\textbf{Multimodal Perception Module.} The multimodal perception module contains the image encoder and text encoder.
+We specially introduce a pre-trained vision transformer (ViT)~\cite{DosovitskiyB0WZ21} as the image encoder.
+We split the original image into fixed-size patches.
+ViT takes the patch representation sequence as the input, and output a feature sequence $\mathbf{V}$.
+The text encoder is a pre-trained language model called BERT~\cite{DevlinCLT19}.
+Given the input text sequence, the output of BERT is a feature sequence $\mathbf{L}$.
+An extra FC layer is used to project input features to match the hidden size of the decoder for each modality.
+Both encoders are fixed during training.

-\textbf{Decoder.} During decoding, the decoder utilizes the high-level acoustic feature $\mathbf{C}$, along with $\mathbf{V}$ and $\mathbf{L}$.
-Specifically, at the $i$-th decoding step of the decoder, the decoder first combines the high-level acoustic feature $c_{i-1}$ with the embedding of the previously predicted token $y_{i-1}$, and then feeds the combined feature to the initial fusion module through an FC layer.
-The visual fusion and linguistic fusion modules are both transformer blocks with cross-attention, taking the output of the previous module as the query and multimodal cues as keys/values.
-The visual fusion module uses the outputs of the initial fusion module as the query and the visual features $\mathbf{V}$ as the keys/values for the attention.
-The language fusion module uses the outputs of the visual fusion module as the query and the linguistic features $\mathbf{L}$ as keys/values for the attention.
-Finally, the output of the language fusion module is combined with the high-level acoustic feature $c_{i}$ of the current step, and used to predict the output token of the current step.
-Note that 1) the orders or positions of visual and linguistic fusion modules are interchangeable in actual implementations, and 2) when not using additional visual and linguistic cues, we set $\mathbf{V}$ to $(\mathbf{0})$, and set $\mathbf{L}$ to $(\mathbf{0})$.
+\textbf{Decoder.} The decoder utilizes the high-level acoustic feature sequence $\mathbf{C}$, along with $\mathbf{V}$ and $\mathbf{L}$.
+Specifically, at the $i$-th decoding step, the decoder first concatenates the high-level acoustic feature $c_{i-1}$ with the embedding of the previously predicted token $y_{i-1}$, and then feeds the combined feature to the initial fusion module through an FC layer.
+The initial fusion module contains two transformer blocks.
+The visual and language fusion modules both consist of 2 transformer blocks with cross-attention, taking the output of the previous module as the query and multimodal cues (the visual or linguistic features: $\mathbf{V}$ or $\mathbf{L}$) as keys/values for the attention.
+Finally, the output of the last fusion module is combined with the high-level acoustic feature $c_{i}$ of the current step, to predict the next output token $y_{i}$. $p_{i}$ presents the probability distribution of the token vocabulary.

+It is particularly noteworthy that 1) in actual implementations, the integrated positions of visual and language fusion modules are adjustable, and 2) when not using additional visual and linguistic cues, we set $\mathbf{V}$ to $(\mathbf{0})$, and set $\mathbf{L}$ to $(\mathbf{0})$.